twixson/tpdmethods/README.md

 To check the tail of these data we will use the Hill estimator (Hill, 1975).
 This estimator uses the largest `k` order statistics to estimate alpha.
-A standard way of choosing `k` is to look at a Hill plot which computes the Hill estimator across a range of values for `k` and choosing the largest `k` such that the estimates for all smaller values of `k` are relatively stable.
-We use the function `hill()` from the `evir` package on a few variable here to illustrate the method.
+A standard way of choosing `k` is to look at a Hill plot which computes the Hill estimator across a range of values for `k`.
+Using the Hill plot we choose the largest `k` such that the estimates for all smaller values of `k` are relatively stable.
+We use the function `hill()` from the `evir` package on a few sectors here to illustrate the method.
 We consider using up to `k = 2000` (the 0.85 quantile) as a larger `k` seems implausible.
 In addition we and add horizontal lines to the Hill plots as a visual aid.
-The first three plots include a line at the joint estimate and the last plot includes a second line at a more believable value.
+The first three plots include a line at the joint estimate and the last plot includes a second line at a more believable value for that financial sector.

 ``` r
 par(mfrow = c(2,2))